mjsflames/c01w24-project-RxValidators/deliverable2/Sprint 1 Stand Up Meetings.md

 Kenny:
 - Implemented first version of scraper for New Brunswick using selenium.
 - Having troubles of using selector and sending request effectively.

+Renat:
+- Addded working Ontario and British Columbia scrapers that used scrapy and beautiful soup.

 # February 28th, 2024
 Danny: